Hello and welcome to the Travel & Tourism Department at Reigate College.

 These tasks have all been designed for you to complete independently from home.
 Please throw yourself into them as you’ll be sharing what you’ve learnt when you start in September.

-Your answers to the tasks and activities below should be completed (via a Word document, PowerPoint Presentation or notebook) by 1 June and brought with you on both Choices Day (on 25 August) and at the beginning of the Autumn Term.
+Your answers to the tasks and activities below should be completed (via a Word document, PowerPoint Presentation or notebook) and brought with you on both Choices Day and at the beginning of the Autumn Term.
 You’ll then have the chance to discuss your findings with your teachers.

 The UK Travel and Tourism industry is extremely important to the